PandasThumb/pandasthumb.github.io/_posts/2026/2026-04-01-debatesandcomments.md

-* William Dembski, Winston Ewert, Robert Marks, and George Montañez will explain how having a large value of their Algorithmically Specified Complexity measure shows that this cannot have happened by natural selection making the value gradually larger.
+* William Dembski, Winston Ewert, Robert Marks, and George Montañez will explain how having a large value of their Algorithmically Specified Complexity measure cannot have happened by natural selection making the value gradually larger.
 And why high functional information requires that the "description" of the phenotype (or is it genotype?)